 - Filings to date have focused on large university systems.
 So far, the actions filed have focused on large university systems with enrolled students that number in the tens of thousands.
 More than 90% of all defendants are universities, with only a handful of colleges facing litigation.
 While it is possible that these institutions will remain the targets of these class action suits, it is possible that later filings will focus on smaller colleges and universities.

 - Many institutions are facing multiple suits.
 Just because an institution has been named as a defendant once does not mean the college or university will not face multiple complaints.
 Of the more than 75 institutions that have been targeted with class action suits to date, at least 19 are facing multiple actions.

 We are continuing to provide updated coverage of COVID-19 class action cases as the pandemic continues to unfold, available on our Filed and Anticipated Cases tracker.
 Our earlier alert, Navigating the Tuition Refund Class Action, provides our analysis of cases filed in April 2020.
-For more information on class action litigation related to COVID-19, please contact Don Frederico, Lucus Ritchie, or Melanie Conroy.
+For more information on class action litigation related to COVID-19, please contact Lucus Ritchie or Melanie Conroy.